sonic-net/SONiC/doc/nat/nat_design_spec.md

 - Destination L4 port or L4 port range
 - IP protocol

-When ACL rule is changed from 'forward' action to 'do_not_nat' action, the matching traffic flows corresponding to the NAT entries that were created before due to the 'forward' action continue to be translated till the NAT entries are timed out.
+Limitation: When ACL rule is changed from 'forward' action to 'do_not_nat' action, the matching traffic flows corresponding to the NAT entries that were created before due to the 'forward' action continue to be translated till the NAT entries are timed out.
+The conntrack entries in the kernel and the entries in the hardware continue to exist they become inactive and timeout.

 #### 3.3.1.2 IP Interface config events
 When the IP on the outside NAT zone interface is deleted, for any matching NAT pool and the matching Static NAT/NAPT entries, the corresponding iptables SNAT rules and the Static DNAT rules are deleted in the kernel.